MLSE, Bills partner to grow football in Canada | Globalnews.ca

-TORONTO – Maple Leafs Sports & Entertainment has partnered with the NFL’s Buffalo Bills to help grow football in Canada.
+TORONTO – Maple Leaf Sports & Entertainment has partnered with the NFL’s Buffalo Bills to help grow football in Canada.

 A joint statement released Tuesday by MLSE and the Bills said the aim of the partnership to build connections with Canadian football fans via MLSE’s sports teams.

-Note: Note to readers:This is a corrected story.
-A previous version incorrectly referred to Maple Leaf Sports & Entertainment as Maple Leafs Sports & Entertainment